 Breeding is a popular option with stallions and well-bred mares, however not all horses are destined for a breeding career, and geldings are not given that option at all!

 Racing NSW conducts a Thoroughbred Rehabilitation Program in conjunction with Corrective Services NSW that offers retired NSW racehorses the chance to be retrained and rehomed as potential pleasure, competition, or security/police horses.

-You can donate your racehorse once it retires from racing in NSW to the NSW Thoroughbred Rehabilitation Trust for inclusion in the Program.
-To find out more visit www.trt.org.au
+You can donate your racehorse once it retires from racing in NSW to Team Thoroughbred NSW for inclusion in the Program.
+To find out more visit www.teamthoroughbred.com.au